The Robert E. Pristo Filmmaking Awards

 In choosing awardees, the faculty selection committee will look for evidence of your academic preparation, your qualifications for completing the project, a timetable for bringing the work to completion, and a detailed budget.
 Personal equipment (cameras, computers, etc.) should not be included in the budget.
 The award may not be used for donations or tuition for course credit.
 Each project will be evaluated on its merits.
 The project must be film-related, and able to be completed within one year of the award date.
 Award winners will be asked to sign a contract addressing use of funds and providing reports to the committee and the donor.

-Eligibility: Duke undergraduate and graduate students in good standing.
+Eligibility: Undergraduate and graduate students

 Previous Award Winners

 Katelyn Auger (MFA, Experimental and Documentary Arts 2021) for “We Grew Up Here.”